jdrbc/jdrbc.github.io/index.md

 Finally, there's something to be said about gaining a niche skill.
 I've really enjoyed working at Traction, partly because it is a fun company, and partly because all of the above is magnified within the context of a small company.
 There are a ton of unsolved problems up for grabs.

 So Salesforce development is my bread & butter.
-My other interests are:
+My other professional interests are:

 - learning & education systems
 - [computer generated art](https://github.com/jdrbc/SimpleBackgrounds)